-PROPOSAL
+WRITTEN PROPOSAL

-- The proposal should follow standard NIH format including: - Introduction with hypothesis-driven specific aims - Background and significance - Preliminary data (either from student experiment, thesis laboratory, or literature) - Method of approach to each aim including sections on - rationale - experimental design - possible outcomes and their interpretation(s)

-- the specific protocol or protocols, with appropriate attention to methodological detail and controls - limitations or pitfalls - Respective Contributions Statement signed by student and PI (see below) - NEW: Statement on Data Reproducibility and Rigor: http://grants.nih.gov/reproducibility/index.htm) - Respective Contributions (from the Ruth L. Kirschstein National Research Service Award Individual Fellowship Application (PHS 416-1), section 1, p.
+- The proposal should follow standard NIH format including: - Specific Aims Introduction with hypothesis-driven specific aims (separate 1page document) - Research Plan (up to 8 pages) - Background and significance - Preliminary data (either from student experiment, thesis laboratory, or literature) - Method of approach to each aim including sections on - rationale - experimental design - possible outcomes and their interpretation(s) - the specific protocol or protocols, with appropriate attention to methodological detail and controls - limitations or pitfalls - Respective Contributions Statement signed by student and PI (see below) - Statement on Data Reproducibility and Rigor: http://grants.nih.gov/reproducibility/index.htm) - Respective Contributions (from the Ruth L. Kirschstein National Research Service Award Individual Fellowship Application (PHS 416-1), section 1, p.
 I-27) - Describe the collaborative process between you and your sponsor/co-sponsor in the development, review, and editing of this research training plan.
-Do not include the respective roles in accomplishing the proposed research. - The proposal should be no more than twelve single-spaced typewritten pages (NIH guidelines allow 0.5 inch margins on all sides; font should be Arial or Helvetica), exclusive of citations.
-The time frame involved should be such that the work could be completed in two to three years (similar in nature to pre-doctoral or post-doctoral fellowship grants, i.e., PhRMA, NRSA, AHA).
-It is expected that the student will have read other grant proposals made available to them and will be acquainted, in general, with the appropriate format of proposals. - It is likely that the student will spend a significant period of time acquainting him- or herself with the primary literature related to the topic and be able to summarize succinctly its relevance to his or her own proposal.
-Reading and understanding approximately thirty papers in the area of interest would be considered reasonable. - The student should expect to build a rationale for the project, and to justify the hypotheses to be tested based upon relevant biological processes. - The faculty generally assume that the topic of the proposal is related to or is, in fact, the student's thesis project; therefore, it is expected that the proposal be the product of the student, not the mentor.
+Do not include the respective roles in accomplishing the proposed research. - The aims page and research plan should be single-spaced typewritten pages (NIH guidelines allow 0.5-inch margins on all sides; font should be 11pt Arial or Helvetica).
+There is no page limited to the References Cited page.
+The time frame involved should be such that the work could be completed in up to three years (similar in nature to pre-doctoral or post-doctoral fellowship grants, i.e., PhRMA, NRSA, AHA).
+It is expected that the student will have read other grant proposals made available to them and will be acquainted, in general, with the appropriate format of proposals.

+- It is likely that the student will spend a significant period of time reading primary literature related to the topic and be able to summarize succinctly its relevance to his or her own proposal.
+Reading and understanding about thirty papers in the area of interest is on the lower end but would be considered reasonable. - The student should expect to build a rationale for the project, and to justify the hypotheses to be tested based upon relevant biological processes. - The faculty generally assume that the topic of the proposal is related to or is, in fact, the student's thesis project; therefore, it is expected that the proposal be the product of the student, not the mentor.
 It is not appropriate for a student to "cut and paste" from the mentor's R01, or other grants or papers in order to obtain a basis for his or her own grant proposals.
+This would be considered plagiarism.
 Conversely, it is not expected that the student will work in a vacuum, as they obviously will have discussed ideas, aims, and approaches toward aims with mentors.
 Regardless, it is not appropriate for other individuals, particularly the mentor, to have "edited" the student's proposal.
 The faculty employ an honor system regarding this examination requirement; please abide by it.
 A copy of the Respective Contributions Statement, outlining the respective contributions of the student and the mentor and signed by both will accompany each exam submission.
 In short, the faculty intend that the student compose and present a unique, independent, defensible proposal.

-PRESENTATION
+PUBLIC PRESENTATION

-• The examination format is generally a thirty-minute formal summary of the candidate's proposal.
+• The examination format is a thirty-minute, public, and formal presentation of the student's proposal.
 This presentation also provides an opportunity for the candidate to clarify any changes in thinking between submission of the proposal and the actual defense.
 At the end of the presentation, the candidate will accept questions from the audience in attendance.
 Following this public question and answer session, the general audience will be dismissed, and the candidate will be examined by the Comprehensive Exam Committee members.

-ORAL DEFENSE
+CLOSED-DOOR, ORAL DEFENSE